 You are welcome to meet with your advisor at any time during the year.
 Advisors work together with students on:

-To make an appointment with an advisor, call 541-737-1201 or use your advisor's online calendar, linked below.
+To make an appointment with an advisor, call 541-737-1201 or use your advisor's online calendar which is linked below.

 Please note that advisor assignments are alphabetically based on your last name.